Loading

 What to expect after a loss and how to navigate the claims process from start to finish.

-Filing a claim for the first time can feel overwhelming especially when you're already dealing with the stress of a loss.
+Filing a claim for the first time can feel overwhelming, especially when you are already dealing with the stress of a loss.
 Knowing what happens at each step, and what you can do to stay organized, helps you get the best possible outcome without unnecessary delays.
+This guide covers auto, home, and renters claims.

 Contact your carrier and your agent as soon as possible after a loss.
 Most policies require 'prompt notice,' and delays can complicate coverage or give the carrier grounds to dispute a claim.
 For auto accidents, report from the scene if it is safe to do so.
-For home losses, document the damage immediately but also take reasonable emergency steps tarping a damaged roof or boarding a broken window is usually covered under a 'protective safeguards' provision.
-Get a claim number and the adjuster's direct contact information in writing before ending the first call.
+Get the other driver's insurance information, take photos of all vehicles, and note the time, location, and any witness contact information.
+For home losses, document the damage immediately but also take emergency protective measures: tarping a damaged roof or boarding a broken window prevents further damage and is typically covered under your policy's protective safeguards provision.
+Get a claim number and the assigned adjuster's direct contact information before ending the first call.

 Before clearing debris, discarding damaged items, or making permanent repairs, photograph and video every damaged area and item.
-Walk through the full scope of damage systematically.
-Save all receipts for purchases made as a result of the loss temporary housing, emergency supplies, or replacement items you need immediately.
-Create an itemized list of damaged personal property with approximate replacement values.
-Do not throw away damaged property before the adjuster has seen it.
-Carriers can and do ask to inspect items before authorizing replacement.
+Walk through the full scope of damage room by room, systematically.
+Save all receipts for purchases made as a result of the loss, including temporary housing, emergency supplies, rental vehicles, or replacement items you need immediately.
+Create an itemized inventory list of damaged personal property with approximate replacement values and purchase dates where you have them.
+Do not throw away damaged property before the adjuster has inspected it.
+Carriers routinely ask to see damaged items before authorizing replacement, and discarding evidence can slow or reduce your settlement.

 Your carrier will assign an adjuster to inspect the damage and estimate repair or replacement cost.
-The adjuster works for the insurance company, not for you which means it is worth being organized and present during the inspection.
-Walk the adjuster through every area of damage and ask questions about anything not included in the initial estimate.
-If you believe the estimate is too low, a second estimate from a licensed contractor provides documentation to support a supplement.
-Adjusters can and do revise estimates when presented with additional evidence.
+The adjuster works for the insurance company, not for you, which means being organized, present, and thorough during the inspection is your responsibility.
+Walk the adjuster through every area of damage and ask why anything is not included in the initial estimate.
+If the estimate comes back lower than your contractor quotes, you have the right to dispute it.
+A written estimate from a licensed contractor is the most effective documentation for requesting a supplement.
+Adjusters can and do revise estimates when presented with clear additional evidence.

-We stay involved through the claims process helping you understand your policy language, reviewing settlement offers, and calling the carrier directly when you need answers or are experiencing delays.
-Claims questions are one of the main reasons clients stay with us long-term.
-If you are in the middle of a claim and unsure of your next step, call us.
+We stay involved through the claims process, helping you understand your policy language, reviewing settlement offers, and contacting the carrier directly when you need answers or are experiencing delays.
+We do not charge extra for claims support.
+It is part of what you get when you work with an independent agent.
+Claims questions are one of the primary reasons clients stay with us long-term.
+If you are in the middle of a claim and unsure of your next step, call us at 717-229-5115.